'Pretty Little Liars' Season 7 Theory Debunked? Three Major Clues Paige Is Not A.D. [Spoilers]

-Over the last few weeks, the internet has been teeming with speculation that Emily’s on-again, off-again girlfriend Paige is A.D on Pretty Little Liars.
+Over the last few weeks, the internet has been teeming with speculation that Emily’s on-again, off-again girlfriend, Paige, is A.D on Pretty Little Liars.
 Among the sites reporting on the Pretty Little Liars Season 7 theory is Wetpaint, which recently covered Paige’s ascent as an A.D. suspect on Pretty Little Liars.

-The Pretty Little Liars Season 7 theory recently hit a fever pitch when Wetpaint reported that Pretty Little Liars actress Lindsey Shaw’s IMDB profile had been altered to credit her as both Paige and A.D on Pretty Little Liars.
-However, as Wetpaint pointed out an actor’s IMDB profile can be updated to supply incorrect information.
+The Pretty Little Liars Season 7 theory recently hit a fever pitch when Wetpaint reported that Pretty Little Liars actress Lindsey Shaw’s IMDB profile had been altered to credit her as both Paige and A.D.
+However, as Wetpaint pointed out, an actor’s IMDB profile can be updated to supply incorrect information.
 Such was the case a few months ago when a false release date for Game of Thrones Season 7 was posted on the popular site.

 Pretty Little Liars Season 7 Clue No. 1: Paige did not know Alison was pregnant.

 Paige’s reaction is crucial to discounting the Pretty Little Liars theory.
 Paige appears to be learning the information about Alison for the first time on Pretty Little Liars and she is alone, so there was no need for her to fake a reaction for anyone else’s benefit.
-If the “Paige is A.D.” theory were correct, then learning about Alison’s pregnancy should come as no surprise to Paige because as Pretty Little Liars revealed, if she is A.D., she would have been behind it.
+If the “Paige is A.D.” theory were correct, then learning about Alison’s pregnancy should come as no surprise to Paige, because, as Pretty Little Liars revealed, if she is A.D., she would have been behind it.

 If Paige is A.D. on Pretty Little Liars, she should have already known that Alison was pregnant, and with her ex-girlfriend’s baby.
 This brings us to the second Pretty Little Liars clue that Paige is not A.D.